presto8/prestobunto/README.md

 # prestobuntu

-Customized Ubuntu to my preferences
+A script to customize Ubuntu to my preferences.
+Essential services (like sshd) are installed and annoyances (like update manager popups) are disabled.

 ## Installation

 The installation script is auto-updating and has many safety checks.
+Of course, you should inspect and verify it before running (as one should do before running any arbitrary shell script from the Internet).

 ### Installation from local file